-The last Grand Prix of this 2001 season should be quite interesting, as there is still some suspense in each class concerning the final positions in the standings.
+The Austrian GP, the last of this 2001 season, should be quite interesting, as there is still some suspense in each class concerning the final positions in the standings.
 There’s a final battle between Stefan Everts and Joel Smets for the 500cc title; Gordon Crockard and Chad Reed are fighting for the place of 250cc vice champion; Josh Coppins, Frederic Bolley and Pit Beirer are struggling over fifth place in the quarter-liter class; and Steve Ramon, Kenneth Gundersen, Eric Eggens and Luigi Seguy are slugging it out for the place of vice champion in the 125cc class.

 For the first time this season, all the riders will have equal chances, as none of them has ever ridden at this new track located between Klagenfurt and Graz in Austria.
 Both the promoting motorcycle club and the national federation did their best to build a modern track in order that thhey might bring Austria a prestigious triple Grand Prix.